Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Introduction

 \subsection{Applications}

+We view one of the main contributions of the framework in its practical applicability.
+To illustrate this, we develop three applications.

-We first apply our framework and results to click-through auctions, focusing on a position auction for a single advertising slot for simplicity.
-Following the standard specification of agents' utility functions \citep{edelman2007internet,varian2007position}, we treat agents' values per click as their preference types and the click-through rates as the state.
-Within this framework, mechanisms based solely on per-impression payments---conditioned only on agents' actions---are subject to the same impossibility result identified earlier.
-In contrast, the commonly used per-click payments fall within the class of data-driven mechanisms.
-However, their effectiveness in eliciting truthful reporting of both agents' values and signals hinges on whether the click-through rates are common or agent-specific.
+We first apply our framework to click-through auctions.
+Following the canonical specification of agents' payoffs \citep{edelman2007internet,varian2007position}, we treat agents' values per click as their preference types and the click-through rates as the state.
+Within this framework, mechanisms based solely on per-impression payments conditioned only on agents' actions are subject to the same impossibility result identified earlier.
+In contrast, mechanisms utilizing click data fall within the class of data-driven mechanisms.

-When click-through rates are common, per-click pivot payments achieve implementation in posterior equilibrium.
-These payments align with the data-driven VCG mechanisms class, as the observed frequency of clicks serves as an unbiased (and consistent) estimator of the true click-through rate if clicks are sampled independently and identically (i.i.d.).
-However, with agent-specific click-through rates, data-driven VCG transfers cannot be feasibly structured as per-click payments, and feasible per-click payment rules become vulnerable to manipulation.
+Under a mild assumption on the richness of agents’ information, the data-driven pivot mechanism is the essentially unique data-driven mechanism that implements the efficient allocation in posterior equilibrium while satisfying individual rationality and no-subsidy conditions (Proposition~\ref{prop: Characterization of the VCG auction}).
+In the single-item case, this mechanism takes the form of a per-click second-price auction.
+These payments accord with our results, as the observed frequency of clicks is an unbiased estimator of the click-through rate when clicks are sampled independently and identically.\footnote{When click-through rates are agent-specific, data-driven VCG payments are no longer feasible using only click data from the current environment, and feasible per-click payment rules become vulnerable to manipulation.}